mmgen/mmgen-wallet/doc/wiki/using-mmgen/Getting-Started-with-MMGen.md

 	...
 	Transaction sent: dcba4321....

-Here you've sent 0.1 BTC to a third-party address and the change back to yourself at address #5 of your default hot wallet with Seed ID 0FDE89AB.
+Here you’ve sent 0.1 BTC to a third-party address and the change back to yourself at address #5 of your default hot wallet with Seed ID `0FDE89AB`.

 Note that the fee is shown in the filename after the send amount.
 The presence of the fee in the filename identifies the transaction as replaceable.